microsoft/Qcodes/docs/dataset/interdependentparams.rst

 .. math:: V_2 = \alpha V_1 + \beta.

-Since both :math:`\alpha` and :math:`\beta` might change during the run via some feedback mechanism, we have four parameters aprt from :math:`S` to sort out.
+Since both :math:`\alpha` and :math:`\beta` might change during the run via some feedback mechanism, we have four parameters apart from :math:`S` to sort out.

 There are two ways to go about this.